 Sugarcane Juice

 To quench your thirst, try fresh sugarcane juice.
-Vendors press sugarcane stalks to extract the sweet juice, which mostly adds a splash of lime or ginger for extra flavour.
-It is a refreshing drink, especially on a hot day.
+Vendors press sugarcane stalks to extract the sweet juice and often add a splash of lime or ginger to enhance the flavour.

 Where to Find the Most Famous Food in Zanzibar?